evaldofelipe/yawoen/README.md

 ```bash
 openssl rsa -in ~/.ssh/id_rsa -out ~/.ssh/id_rsa_terraform
 ```
+**NOTE:** For set your local user key, use "~" to indicate your home folder, not the complete path.

 To get a fingerprint of your sshkey
 ```bash
 ssh-keygen -E md5 -lf ~/.ssh/id_rsa.pub | awk '{print $2}'